 Whenever a Watchdog Time-out occurs, the device will asynchronously assert SYSRST.
-The clock source remains unchanged.
+The clock source will remain unchanged.
 A WDT time-out during Sleep mode or Idle mode will wake-up the processor, but will not reset the processor.

 The Watchdog Time-out Flag (WDTO) bit in the Reset Control (RCON<4>) register is set to indicate the Watchdog Reset.
 Refer to Section 9.
-"Watchdog Timer and Power-Saving Modes" (DS70236) in the "PIC24H Family Reference Manual" for more details on Watchdog Reset.
+"Watchdog Timer and Power-Saving Modes" (DS70196) in the "dsPIC33F Family Reference Manual" for more details on Watchdog Reset.